peter-r-g/Latte/README.md

 ### Requirements
 * .NET 7.0
 * Vulkan SDK
+* Visual Studio 2022

 ### Instructions
 1. Clone the repository.
-2. Launch through the `Latte.TestBed` project.
+2. Launch through the `Latte.Hotload` project.

 ## Contributing
 Contributions are welcomed!
 Please post an issue detailing what you will be solving and base your pull request around that issue.
 Thanks!